 And in many cases, credit scores only count as one factor.
 A major factor no doubt, but the individual creditor gets to choose exactly how they want to evaluate credit applicants.

 Because lenders may pull your credit score from multiple sources or may like to look at several different credit scoring models, what becomes important is the range you fall into.

 That is basically the purpose of the credit models having these ranges in the first place.

-Below you can find a list of the most popular credit scoring models and ranges used today.
+Below you can find a list of the most popular credit scoring models and their ranges.

 |No||Credit Score Type||Range||Source|

 |3||Vantage 1.0 and 2.0||501-990||(source)|

 The standard FICO credit-scoring scale goes from 300 to 850, with higher numbers reflecting better credit.

 If your score is labeled “excellent”, you’re golden.